University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part2.md

 Bandage image yeti.gfa img_yeti_bandage.png
 ```

-Align the reads in `nylamo.fq` to the graph and then filter these alignments to remove secondary alignments and ambiguous read mappings.
+Align the reads in `nylamo.fq` to the graph.

 ```
 vg map --fastq nylamo.fq -x yeti.xg -g yeti.gcsa > nylamo.gam
-vg filter nylamo.gam -r 0.90 -fu -m 1 -q 15 -D 999 -x yeti.xg > nylamo_filtered.gam
 ```

-- What parameters are we using to filter our reads?

 Now, we will now use `vg pack` to determine read support for the graph.

 ```
-vg pack -x yeti.xg -g nylamo_filtered.gam -o nylamo.pack
+vg pack -x yeti.xg -g nylamo.gam -o nylamo.pack
 ```

 And finally, we will genotype the sample.